AnonAlgotrader/mean-reversion-trading/README.md

 # Mean Reversion Trading Strategies - Complete Python Implementation

-A comprehensive, production-ready implementation of mean reversion trading strategies with emphasis on robustness, risk management, and avoiding common pitfalls.
+A comprehensive implementation of mean reversion trading strategies with emphasis on robustness, risk management, and avoiding common pitfalls.

 ## ⚠️ Critical Disclaimer

-**This software is for educational purposes only.
+**This software is for educational purposes only, frozen in time (02/10/2025).
+This is a learning resource demonstrating concepts - NOT production software.
 Trading involves substantial risk of loss.
 Past performance does not guarantee future results.
 The code emphasizes what can go wrong rather than potential profits.
 Never trade with money you cannot afford to lose.**

 ## Overview